ismailarilik/notes/notes.md

 - [x] Add a section about kanshi to Sway
 - [ ] Fix that kanshi is not applied after applying new Sway config with $mod+Shift+c
 - [ ] Find or invent the command `ls-or-cat`
+- [ ] Network indicator in status bar